perronejon/cis106/notes/notes6/notes6.md

 ## mkdir

 ### Definition
-Makes directory if it does not already exist.
+Makes empty directory if it does not already exist.

 ### Usage / Formula
 `mkdir` then an option, such as `-p` for making parent directories as needed, and then the `DIRECTORY` path.
 Uses relative path if absolute path is not specified.